dillon4d/COGS118A_FinalProject/README.md

 ### Final project for COGS118A Supervised Machine Learning course

 This project examines multiple supervised machine learning algorithms used to solve classification problems.
-In this project I perform an empirical analysis and comparison between the supervised learning methods: logistic regression, k-nearest neighbors, random forests, and decision trees.
+In this project, I perform an empirical analysis and comparison between the supervised learning methods: logistic regression, k-nearest neighbors, random forests, and decision trees.
 Performance is measured across multiple trials and datasets for each classifier.

 #### Classification problems explored:

  - Heart Disease